 Articles by Brendan Sinclair - Page 2

-Brendan Sinclair, Senior Editor
+Brendan Sinclair, North American Editor

 Brendan joined GamesIndustry International in 2012.
 Based in Toronto, Ontario, he was previously senior news editor at CBS-owned GameSpot in the US.

 Magic Fuel's midcore mobile debut and how it was shaped by the developers' experience on 2013's always-online city-builder

 Competitive league surrounding Daybreak shooter calling it quits halfway through inaugural season

 Founder of RPG outfit says costs of AA development have tripled since 2012, selling to Xbox maker gives studio resources to keep up

 Boss Key co-founder announces departure from development on Twitter, later confirms "I'm done."

 Quick Takes: On the late comic legend's legacy and the idea of games as a recruiting ground for hate groups